F5Networks/f5-cloud-failover-extension/docs/userguide/aws-same-az.rst

 Define the Failover Addresses
 `````````````````````````````

+.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

+   The property ``addressGroupDefinitions`` is available in Cloud Failover Extension v1.7.0 and later.

 Update/modify the ``addressGroupDefinitions`` list to match the addresses in your deployment.
 In the Same AZ example below, there are two services defined: